- Dispute between top two oil consumers has rattled markets

 - China promises to open economy further, cut import tariffs

-* Oil prices generally helped by OPEC-led supply restraint (Updates with comment, refreshes prices)
+- Oil prices generally helped by OPEC-led supply restraint

-LONDON, April 10 (Reuters) - Oil hit $70 a barrel on Tuesday, in its biggest two-day rally in nearly a month, as investors grew more confident that a brewing trade dispute between the United States and China may be resolved without causing harm to the global economy.
+Oil prices rose on Tuesday, extending strong gains from the previous day, as investors grew more optimistic that a trade dispute between the United States and China may be resolved without greater damage to the global economy.

-President Xi Jinping on Tuesday promised to open China's economy further and lower import tariffs, striking a conciliatory tone on the trade tensions between China and the United States.
+President Xi Jinping on Tuesday promised to open China's economy further and lower import tariffs, in a speech that struck a conciliatory tone on the trade tensions between China and the United States.